orenatobr/.hammerspoon/README.md

 - 🔒 **Auto-lock**: Locks screen when the lid or screen is lowered.
 - 🖱️ **Mouse movement for Teams**: Prevents idle status while in Teams meetings.
 - ☕ **FileZilla detection**: Keeps display awake if FileZilla is running.
-- 🧭 **Restore last focused window**: When an app is reactivated (e.g., via Dock or Cmd+Tab), this module restores the last meaningful, non-empty window previously used — ideal for apps like Microsoft Teams that default to a less useful window.
+- 🧭 **Restore last focused teams window**: When an app is reactivated (e.g., via Dock or Cmd+Tab), this module restores the last meaningful, non-empty window previously used — ideal for apps like Microsoft Teams that default to a less useful window.

 ---